Austintown-Boardman-Mahoning County joint Communications District

-With experience ranging from 2 to 28 years our Dispatchers have handled just about anything you could imagine and probably some things you would not want to imagine; but that is part of the appeal of Dispatching as a career.
+With experience ranging from brand new to 29 years our Dispatchers have handled just about anything you could imagine and probably some things you would not want to imagine; but that is part of the appeal of Dispatching as a career.
 The job remains interesting even after many years because you never know what the next call will bring.
 Thinking about a career as a dispatcher then be sure to read "So You Want To Be A Dispatcher..." by Cindra Dunaway.

 This is a view of our Primary Dispatch Console.

-The monitors show (starting at top left): external video cameras, map for tracking call locations, Next Generation 911 (NG9-1-1) interface, LEADS/NCIC system, Computer Aided Dispatch (CAD) system and SABERS radio interface.
-Mahoning County is one of only two counties in Ohio that are Next Gen 911 capable.
+The monitors show (starting at top left): external video cameras, map for tracking call locations, Next Generation 911 (NG9-1-1) interface, LEADS/NCIC system, Computer Aided Dispatch (CAD) system and the radio interface.

-The main communications backbone is owned by a Council Of Governments consisting of Austintown and Boardman Townships.
-Austintown uses the system for police, fire, road, park and maintenance departments.
-Boardman uses it for their Police and Fire Departments.
-The system is a Motorola 800 MHz P25 Astro digital trunked radio system consisting of the Prime Site, core and 5 repeaters at the our tower site located at 4677 Barrington Drive and 5 additional repeaters location at Boardman Township’s Government Center at 8699 Market Street.
-Each Dispatch location has three Motorola MC7500 consoles.
+The system is a Motorola 800 MHz P25 Astro digital trunked radio system consisting of the Prime Site, core and 8 repeaters at the our tower site located on Barrington Drive.
+Additionally there are simulcast sites at the Boardman Township’s Government Center on Market Street, on top of the stadium at Youngstown State University and on a tower belonging to WNEO.
+Dispatch Centers are located inside the Austintown Police Department and the Boardman Police Department.
+Each Dispatch location has four Motorola MCC 7500 consoles.
 In an emergency the dispatchers from either dispatch center can go to the other center and have full access to the radio system as if they were sitting at the own consoles.
-Mill Creek Park Police Dept. is also using the system but they are not owners.
-We are the only government entities in Mahoning County making use of the advanced capabilities of a digital trunked radio system.

-Click here for a larger view of the NG9-1-1 interface and here for the SABERS interface.
+Click here for a larger view of the NG9-1-1 interface and here for the radio interface.